Build System

 wheel_variant: bundled-and-light

-version_override: <internal-version>
+version_override: <s3-version>

 The workflow builds the bundled and light wheel sets separately, uploads mode-specific artifacts, verifies each artifact with the expected version rules, then publishes a single combined directory.
-The light build skips tt-lang-sim in this mode because the bundled build already provides the same tt-lang-sim==<version_override> package/version for the S3 index.
+The light build does not emit tt-lang-sim; bundled/public wheel builds keep producing the simulator wheel.

-Local internal wheel testing
+Local S3 wheel testing

 Use the same environment variables as the reusable workflow when validating the wheel build locally.